AlexandrosBB/Niche/README.md

 ```

 Once completed, I had a map of the United States composed of polygons
 for each county.
-Now, any new columns added to `d` will be automatically
+Now, any new columns added to `d` (an ‘sf’ object) will
-georeferenced.
+be automatically georeferenced.

 ``` r
 d <- st_read("raw_data/shape/counties.shp", quiet = TRUE)